-Begonias brighten up shady areas with their big, beautiful blooms.
-While most flowering plants require at least a half day of full sun, begonias actually prefer growing in the shade and will bloom continuously from summer to fall.
+Begonias brighten up shady areas with their colorful blooms.
+Unlike most flowering plants, which require at least a half day of full sun, begonias actually prefer growing in the shade.
+They also never have a down time.
+Once begonias start flowering, they bloom continuously from summer to frost.

-It’s easy to see the difference in a quality begonia when you compare two plants side by side.
-Begonias grow from tuberous roots.
-The larger the tuber, the more growth points it will have and the more stems and flowers it will produce.
-Longfield Gardens offers 5/6 cm tubers, which give you larger, fuller plants than smaller, 4/5 cm tubers.
-Quality begonia tubers are dense and firm, not mushy or brittle.
+It’s easy to see differences in quality when you compare two tuberous begonia plants side by side.
+Larger tubers produce bigger plants with more stems and more of flowers.
+Longfield Gardens offers 5/6 cm tubers, which grow into larger, fuller plants than smaller, 4/5 cm tubers.
+Before planting, begonia tubers should feel dense and firm, not mushy or dry.

-SUN/SHADE: Begonias are sensitive to bright sunlight and should be protected from intense heat.
-They grow best in filtered light beneath high trees, or in an area that gets about 4 hours of morning or afternoon sunlight.
+SUN/SHADE: Tuberous begonias are sensitive to bright sunlight and should also be protected from intense heat.
+They grow best in the filtered light beneath high trees, or in an area that receives about 4 hours of morning or late afternoon sunlight.

-ZONE: Begonias grow well in hardiness zones 3-11.
-They are frost sensitive and only winter hardy in zones 8-11.
-In cooler climates begonias are grown as annuals and will flower from summer through fall.
+ZONE: Both the foliage and the tubers are cold sensitive and will not survive winter outdoors except in zones 8-11.
+In cooler climates (zones 3-7), tuberous begonias are usually grown as annuals for flowers from summer through fall.
 To check your growing zone, use the USDA Hardiness zone map here.

-TIPS FOR GETTING AN EARLY START: For earlier flowers, you can start your begonias in pots indoors 8 weeks before you expect to plant them outdoors.
+WHEN TO PLANT: Tuberous begonias will not grow in cold soil.
+Plant them outdoors in late spring after the soil is warm and all danger of frost has passed.
+For earlier flowers, the tubers may be started indoors in pots, about 8 weeks before you expect to plant them outdoors.
 All you need is a pot, some moist growing mix and a warm, sunny location.
 Start early and your begonias can be in bloom by Memorial Day.
 Learn more about starting begonias indoors.

-2. Set the tuber in the hole at a slight angle so water doesn't settle in the depression.
+If you live in an area with wet spring weather, you can set the tuber at a slight angle, so water doesn't settle in the depression.

 After planting, hold off on watering until the first sprouts emerge.
 Overwatering before you see leaves may cause the tuber to rot.
-You will probably see sprouts in 2-4 weeks.
+Sprouts should appear in 2-4 weeks.

-If you are planting begonias in your garden or landscape, they'll grow best in fertile, well-drained soil.
-Adding compost or top soil at planting time will improve the fertility of the soil and help it retain moisture.
+If you are growing tuberous begonias in your garden or landscape, plant them in fertile, well-drained soil.
+Adding compost or topsoil at planting time will improve the fertility of the soil and help it retain moisture.

 Begonias are tropical plants and they need warm soil.
 If you live in a cool climate, it's best to hold off planting begonias outdoors until the soil is 60°F and the nights are relatively warm.
 In northern areas this will be late May to early June.

-Begonias are sensitive to cold and will not survive freezing temperatures.
+Tuberous begonias are sensitive to cold and will not survive freezing temperatures.
 In zones 3-7, they are usually treated as annuals.
 At the end of the growing season, simply put the entire plant in your compost pile.
-If you want to save your begonia tubers and replant them next spring, here’s how to do it:
+If you want to save the begonia tubers and replant them next spring, here’s how to do it:

-After the first light frost, dig up the plant, keeping the stems attached to the tubers.
-Gently remove most of the soil from the roots.
-Lay the plant in a warm, dry place where it will be protected from freezing temperatures.
+Tuberous begonias that are growing in the garden should be dug up after the first light frost.
+Keep the stems attached to the tubers and gently remove most of the soil from the roots.
+Lay the plant on its side in a warm, dry place where it will be protected from freezing temperatures.

-In warm climates (hardiness zones 8-11) begonia tubers can be left outdoors, but it's important to keep them from getting too wet during the winter.
-If you have planted your begonias in the garden, dig up the tubers and follow the same directions as above.
-If your begonias are in containers, you can simply move the pots to a covered location where they won't get rained on.
+In warm climates (hardiness zones 8-11) begonia tubers may be left in the ground outdoors, but it's important to keep them from getting too wet during the winter.
+If you live in a climate with wet winters, you may want to store the tubers indoors, following instructions above.